nickwelp/react-native-espressif-provisionmanager/README.md

     });
 ```

-When you are building this for iOS, as it stands you have to manually edit a node_modules file.
-`/node_modules/react-native-ble-plx/react-native-ble-plx.podspec` needs `'MultiplatformBleAdapter', '0.1.9' ` rather than `0.1.7`.

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

 ## License